 - 3.1.
 The Housing Revenue Account originally set a major capital works budget of £8.896m for 2022/23.
-Following the 2021/22 outturn, the 2022/23 capital budget has been updated to reflect all 2021/22 approved carry forward budgets, totaling £2.850m, to be delivered within 2022/23, along with its additional project spend of £3.097m. - 3.2.
-Actual capital spend to the end of July 2022 totals £2.646m, as summarised in table two. - 3.3.
-Capital programmes continue to be on track, such as Kitchen and Bathroom replacements, Major voids addressing some of the Council's vacant properties and capital heating improvements.
-Further work is now being undertaken to address the demands of communal areas within the capital programme, along with the programme also aiming to deliver the upgrade of communal doors and screens. - 3.4.
-In addition to the above, 2021/22 presented the HRA with some exciting changes, undertaking three new developments, securing increased financial resources. - 3.5.
+Following the 2021/22 outturn, the 2022/23 capital budget had been updated to reflect all 2021/22 approved carry forward budgets, totaling £2.850m.
+As the year has progressed, further forecast changes have been applied, reflecting an updated forecast budget of £13.475m. - 3.2.
+Actual capital spend to the end of September 2022 totals £4.588m, as summarised in table two. - 3.3.
+Capital programmes are progressing well year to date, with programmes such as Kitchen and Bathroom replacements expected to exceed targets, Major voids continuing to address some of the Council's most demanding vacant properties and capital heating improvements ensuring that the stock remains energy efficient.
+Further work is now being undertaken to address the demands of communal areas throughout the borough, along with programmes also aiming to deliver the upgrades of communal doors and screens. - 3.4.
+In addition to the above, 2021/22 presented the HRA with some exciting changes, successfully securing increased financial resources enabling the Council to undertake three new developments, with two of these being forecast for completion within 2022/23. - 3.5.
 The Council was successful in bidding and securing £1.6m of grant funding under the Social Housing Decarbonisation Fund (SHDF).
 As a result of this, a wider programme is now being undertaken within 2022/23.
 The grant, along with a contribution from GYBC, is being used to support a project targeting a total of 85 properties, 74 Social Housing dwellings and 11 Privately owned homes, across a number of terraced streets in the Borough.
 Works aim to provide the needed fabric improvements, improving the energy performance of the buildings, as well as improving the quality of life for the tenants.
 Budget provisions for works are currently categorised within table two, under Decarbonisation. - 3.6.
-The above decarbonisation works have been undergoing works in preparation for a site start and are now set to begin within quarter two.
-Further spend will be present within the later quarters on 2022/23. - 3.7.
+The above Decarbonisation work has undergone preparation work and has now started on site.
+Further spend will be present within the later quarters, with completion forecast to be within 2022/23. - 3.7.
 Within the 2021/22 financial year, the Council was also successful in receiving £858k, to support estate regeneration.
 This funding is budgeted to support works to improve leisure and recreation facilities on the Middlegate estate.
-Works begun within 2021/22, with site completion planned later within the current year.
+Works begun within 2021/22, with site completion planned early within quarter three.
 Spend is present within table two, categorised under Non-Dwelling improvements. - 3.8.
-Furthermore, The Council also successfully secured both Homes England and Brownfield land release grant funding, to support the development of 18 new one-bedroom affordable homes at Jubilee Court, Great Yarmouth.
+Furthermore, the Council also successfully secured both Homes England and Brownfield land release grant funding, to support the development of 18 new one-bedroom affordable homes at Jubilee Court, Great Yarmouth.
 This project is budgeted at £3.4m and is currently being delivered using both grant and Right to Buy receipts, providing some valuable additions to the Great Yarmouth's affordable housing stock. - 3.9.
-Jubilee Court is successfully within its construction phase and is targeted for completion within the early stages of 2023. - 3.10.
+Jubilee Court is successfully within its construction phase and is targeted for completion within the early stages of 2023/24. - 3.10.
 The HRA business plan continues to operate under the assumptions that only affordable and additional housing plans should use further borrowing, with the remaining capital financing being met from Revenue.
 The Council has continued to take a prudent approach following the removal of the debt cap and with no further guidance being provided around the repayment of debt.
-To ensure the sustainability of the HRA, future modelling may incorporate a blended approach of both revenue funding capital and further borrowing, aiming to increase the affordability of the HRA over the long term, managing its reserves.
+To ensure the sustainability of the HRA, future modelling may incorporate a blended approach of